 Chinatown Summer Fair

 Sample both traditional and contemporary Chinese fare at this annual summer extravaganza in the heart of historic Chinatown.
-Chinatown Summer Fair brings together the neighborhood’s best restaurants, plus mesmerizing entertainment like traditional dragon and lion dances and live music.
+Chinatown Summer Fair in July brings together the neighborhood’s best restaurants, plus mesmerizing entertainment like a dynamic lion dance procession, martial arts showcases, and live music.

 Ginza Holiday Festival

-The annual Ginza Holiday Festival celebrates all things Japanese with delicious food and spectacular cultural arts performances, including Minyo dancers, Taiko drumming, and other groups.
-Foodies should head to the huge teriyaki cookout, where they can dig into traditional teriyaki dishes and other dishes.
+The annual Ginza Holiday Festival celebrates all things Japanese each August with delicious food and spectacular cultural arts performances, including Minyo dancers, taiko drumming, and other groups.
+Foodies should head to the huge teriyaki cookout to dig into charcoal-grilled chicken, udon, and other favorites.

 Tacos y Tamales Festival

-Chow down at the Tacos y Tamales Festival — a street fest based on a traditional Mexican market known as the Tianguis.
-Festival-goers are immersed in the sights and aromas of Mexico, with local vendors selling their unique take on traditional dishes.
-The two performance stages feature live music throughout the weekend, with traditional acts during the day, interactive dance performances, and high-energy Latin rock into the night.
+Chow down at the Tacos y Tamales Festival — a July street fest inspired by Mexican open-air markets known as tianguis.
+Festival-goers are immersed in the sights and aromas of Mexico, with local vendors selling their unique take on authentic dishes.
+The two performance stages feature live music throughout the weekend, with traditional acts during the day, plus interactive dance performances and high-energy DJ sets into the night.

 Lincoln Square Greek Fest

-Expect plenty of “philoxenia” (Greek hospitality and generosity of spirit) at the family-friendly Lincoln Square Greek Fest.
+Expect plenty of philoxenia (Greek hospitality and generosity of spirit) at the family-friendly Lincoln Square Greek Fest.
 Highlights include classic Greek dishes, dancing, and an entertainment stage featuring a mix of both pop/rock tribute bands and Greek music and dance troupes.
-There’s also beer, wine, and other beverages, activities for kids, and arts and crafts.
+There’s also beer, wine, and other beverages, along with activities for kids and arts and crafts.

 Little Italy Festa

-The Little Italy Festa is all about la dolce vita.
+The annual Taylor Street Festival, also known as the Little Italy Festa, is all about la dolce vita.
 Longtime family-owned restaurants and neighborhood newcomers serve up some of the best Italian food in the city.
 Not only that, but fest-goers can play Italian card games, compete in meatball and cannoli-eating competitions (of course, not at the same time), and buy handmade art, jewelry, decor, and other merchandise.

 Taste of Greektown